melli-labs/python-challenge/README.md

-# Emilia Hiring 👩‍💻
+# 👩‍💻 Melli - Python Challenge

-Hi 👋, I am Emilia!
+Hi 👋, I am Melli!

 Currently, our `code` is broken :/ Can you help me to fix it?

 ## Challenge

-The `emilia.py` contains a simple backend written in FastAPI, which does not pass our tests ❌.
-The challenge is to make the tests pass without modifying the `test_emilia.py` file ✔️!
+The `melli.py` contains a simple backend written in FastAPI, which does not pass our tests ❌.
+The challenge is to make the tests pass without modifying the `test_melli.py` file ✔️!

 Clone 👯 the repository and try to get the tests running in your local environment.
 If you manage to make all tests pass, we would love to interview you 😍!
 Therefore, create a pull request, which triggers a GitHub action, verifying that you solved the challenge correctly 🏆.